-Article 7.3 PROFESSIONAL RESPONSIBILITIES
+ARTICLE 7.3 PROFESSIONAL RESPONSIBILITIES

-1.0 Key responsibilities include cultivating partnerships with community based organizations and development organizations, drafting project proposals, identifying third party funding sources, managing and carrying out community development projects, conducting community related research projects, developing and delivering training programs, writing reports, and other activities normal to a consulting and technical assistance role.
-In addition, Program Staff will be expected to work with faculty in developing and implementing opportunities for student research, service and course related work in communities in Atlantic Canada.
+1.0 Key professional responsibilities include cultivating partnerships with community based organizations and development organizations, drafting project proposals, identifying and developing third party funding sources, managing, and carrying out community development projects, conducting community related research projects, developing, and delivering training and education programs, writing reports, and other activities that are consistent with a consulting and technical assistance role.
+In addition, Program Staff may be expected to work with faculty in developing and implementing opportunities for student research, service and course related work in communities in Atlantic Canada.

 They may also be expected to facilitate faculty and other university links with communities in the region for the purpose of collaborative research and outreach projects.
-Teaching at the Coady Institute or in the undergraduate programs may be required.